-- Business and first class passangers will be invited by the airline: This means, You must have a business class ticket or be a status member of the airline loyalty club.
+- Business and first-class passengers will be invited by the airline: This means, You must have a business class ticket or be a status member of the airline loyalty club.

-- Probably the cheapest way to enter is to access the lounge by a credit card: Diners Club card holders are allowed the enter the lounge for free or if not, for a small fee.
+- Probably the cheapest way to enter is to access the lounge with a credit card: Diners Club cardholders are allowed the enter the lounge for free or if not, for a small fee.
 Check your card issuer for more details.

-- Or maybe you have the Priority Pass* lounge card: Priority Pass membership allows you to enter the lounge.
-The card comes free with many credit cards or it can be purchases separately.
-Check the exact terms from Priority Pass web page.
+- Or maybe you have the Priority Pass lounge card: Priority Pass membership allows you to enter the lounge.
+The card comes free with many credit cards or it can be purchased separately.
+Check the exact terms from the Priority Pass web page.

 Need Cheaper Prices for Lounges?
 Consider a Pre-paid Entry Voucher

-In London airports, the voucher prices start from 37 Euros / entry (about 30 Pounds) but in many other airports, prices are much cheaper.
-This is a a more practical way to enter lounges in many airports.
+In London airports, the voucher prices start from 37 Euros/entry (about 30 Pounds) but in many other airports, prices are much cheaper.
+This is a more practical way to enter lounges in many airports.

-Unfortunately, the No1 Lounge is not the cheapest lounge in the London Heathrow Aiport.
-Visit Lounge Pass* website to find current prices of airport lounges and maybe you want to secure a lounge access for your next trip.
-And as we just mentioned, you can buy access voucher to lounges worldwide
+Unfortunately, the No1 Lounge is not the cheapest in the London Heathrow Aiport.
+Visit Lounge Pass website to find current prices of airport lounges and maybe you want to secure lounge access for your next trip.
+And as we just mentioned, you can buy access vouchers to lounges worldwide.

 Ceasar, an immigrant in Finland, co-founded Finnoy Travel out of his passion for exploring new horizons.
 His content primarily centres around immigration, travel, and life in Finland.
 An avid road tripper, Ceasar also shares insider tips on car driving abroad.